Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Participation in collision sports is implicated in the development of premature cervical spondylosis, which may increase the severity, but not necessarily the frequency, of SCI.
+Participation in collision sports has been implicated in the development of premature cervical spondylosis, which may increase the severity, but not necessarily the frequency, of SCI.
 Any player sustaining an episode of transient cervical neuropraxia should be screened with an MRI scan to rule out underlying cervical stenosis.
 RTP decision making should then be made on an individual basis with regard to the sport played.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

 The study of biomechanics in collision sports, especially as it pertains to athletes with cervical stenosis, overlaps with the work done in concussion.
-In vivo biomechanical data has been collected in American football players using accelerometer arrays mounted on players’ helmets to measure the location and magnitude of forces necessary to produce cervical spine and head injuries.31 This data continues to be used to improve the safety profile of protective head gear.
-Newer in vivo studies of American football players using instrumented helmets and video analysis has provided data that may potentially impact coaching and rule changes, as greater head impact magnitudes have been associated with longer closing distances, especially when players start in a 3-point stance.32
+In vivo biomechanical data has been collected in American football players using accelerometer arrays mounted on players’ helmets to measure the location and magnitude of forces necessary to produce cervical spine and head injuries.36 This data continues to be used to improve the safety profile of protective head gear.
+Newer in vivo studies of American football players using instrumented helmets and video analysis has provided data that may potentially impact coaching and rule changes, as greater head impact magnitudes have been associated with longer closing distances, especially when players start in a 3-point stance.37

-Gaps in the Evidence- Based Knowledge
+Gaps in the Evidence-Based Knowledge

-There is still no consensus on the timing of surgical intervention in older adults with asymptomatic cervical stenosis.
+There is still no consensus on the optimal timing of surgical intervention in older adults with asymptomatic cervical stenosis.
 Some surgeons advocate for earlier spinal decompression with or without fusion to prevent a catastrophic central cord syndrome, whereas other surgeons prefer to wait until the patient is clinically myelopathic.

 References